skip to content

 Step 1: Applying

-Applications for October 2025 are now open.
-Please submit an application following the link to the University of Cambridge Graduate Admissions portal below, ensuring that your research proposal articulates how your research interest aligns with the FIBE3 themes (see Roadmap and Research Enablers), and identifies the FIBE3 CDT industry partners to whom your research would be relevant.
+1. Make a general application to the programme, ensuring that your research proposal articulates how your research interest aligns with the FIBE3 themes (see Roadmap and Research Enablers), and identifies the FIBE3 CDT industry partner(s) to whom your research would be relevant.
+The CDT will then attempt to identify a suitable supervisor, industry partner, and project based on your stated research interests; or

-The Graduate Admissions website also provides useful information on entry requirements and funding: https://www.postgraduate.study.cam.ac.uk/
+The Postgraduate Admissions website also provides useful information on entry requirements and funding.

-The closing date for applications is 16th May 2025.
+The closing date for applications will be 15th April 2026.

 Step 2: Interview for a place on the programme